Plugin Estimation of Smooth Optimal Transport Maps: Efficient Statistical Inference for Wasserstein Distances

 \end{thmlist} \end{theorem}

-To the best of our knowledge, Theorem~\ref{thm:clt} provides the first known central limit theorems for plugin estimators of the squared Wasserstein distance in arbitrary dimension $d \geq 1$ which are centered at their population counterpart $W_2^2(P,Q)$.
+To the best of our knowledge, Theorem~\ref{thm:clt} provides the first known central limit theorems for nonparametric plugin estimators of the squared Wasserstein distance in arbitrary dimension $d \geq 1$ which are centered at their population counterpart $W_2^2(P,Q)$.

 We emphasize that the parametric scaling in the above result is made possible by the smoothness condition $2(\alpha+1) > d$.
-We do not generally expect that a central limit theorem for $W_2^2( \hat P_n,Q)$ centered at $W_2^2(P,Q)$ can be obtained when $d > 2(\alpha+1)$, as we then expect the squared bias of this estimator to dominate its variance (cf. Theorems~\ref{thm:one_sample_wavelet} and~\ref{thm:two_sample_density}).
-In contrast, even in the absence of any smoothness conditions, \cite{delbarrio2019a} derived limit laws of the form
+We do not generally expect that a central limit theorem for $W_2^2( \hat P_n,Q)$ centered at $W_2^2(P,Q)$ can be obtained when $d > 2(\alpha+1)$, as the squared bias of this estimator may then dominate its variance.
+In contrast, even in the absence of smoothness conditions, \cite{delbarrio2019a} derived limit laws of the form

 and two-sample analogues, for any $d \geq 1$.
-While such results are important and hold under milder regularity conditions than those of Theorem~\ref{thm:clt}(v), their centering sequence is a barrier to their use for statistical inference for Wasserstein distances.
+While such results are important and hold under milder regularity conditions than those of Theorem~\ref{thm:clt}, their centering sequence is a barrier to their use for statistical inference for Wasserstein distances.
+The low-dimensional case $d \leq 3$ is an exception, in which the sequence $\bbE W_2^2(P,Q_n)$ can be replaced by $W_2^2(P,Q)$, as we show in Theorem~\ref{thm:clt--empirical}.
+This fact can be deduced from our bias bounds in Corollary~\ref{cor:one_sample_emp_hypercube}; a similar observation for $d \leq 3$ was also made in the recent work of~\cite{hundrieser2022}, under weaker assumptions than ours.

-The proof of Theorem~\ref{thm:clt} is a consequence of the stability bounds in Theorem~\ref{thm:stability} and Proposition~\ref{thm:two_sample_stability}, which we use to show that $W_2^2(\hat P_n, Q)-W_2^2(P,Q)$ asymptotically has same distribution as the linear functional $F(\hat P_n) = \int\phi_0 d(\hat P_n-P)$, under the stated smoothness conditions.
+Theorem~\ref{thm:clt} is a consequence of the stability bounds in Theorem~\ref{thm:stability} and Proposition~\ref{thm:two_sample_stability}, which we use to show that $W_2^2(\hat P_n, Q)-W_2^2(P,Q)$ asymptotically has same distribution as the linear functional $F(\hat P_n) = \int\phi_0 d(\hat P_n-P)$.
 We defer the proof to Appendix~\ref{app:pf_clts}.
-Though our arguments differ significantly from those used by \cite{delbarrio2019a}, this same linear functional also plays an important role in their work.
+Though our arguments differ significantly from those used by \cite{delbarrio2019a}, this functional $F$ also plays an important role in their work.
 Indeed, they prove that $n\Var[W_2^2(P_n,Q) - F(P_n)] = o(1)$ under mild conditions.
-In Appendix~\ref{app:pf_clts_alternate}, we provide an alternate proof of Theorem~\ref{thm:clt} which does not make use of our stability bounds, and which instead combines a generalization of the proof strategy of~\cite{delbarrio2019a}, together with our convergence rates for optimal transport maps in Theorems~\ref{thm:one_sample_wavelet}, \ref{thm:two_sample_density} and~\ref{thm:two_sample_kernel}.
+In Appendix~\ref{app:pf_clts_alternate}, we provide an alternate proof of Theorem~\ref{thm:clt} which does not make use of our stability bounds, but which instead combines a generalization of the proof strategy of~\cite{delbarrio2019a}, together with our convergence rates for optimal transport maps in Theorems~\ref{thm:one_sample_wavelet}, \ref{thm:two_sample_density} and~\ref{thm:two_sample_kernel}.